oganesso/biodiversity-project/README.md

-# biodiversity-project
+biodiversity-project
- for Codecademy data analysis course

 # Introduction:

 In this project are CSV files for conservation status and population count for a set of species.
+This first analysis project will serve as both a guide and a useful template for me to look back to during future data analysis projects.

 Goal: Interpret data from the National Parks Service about endangered species in different parks.
 Investigate if there are any patterns or themes to the types of species that become endangered.
-Analyze, then clean up, plot data as well as pose questions and seek to answer them in a meaningful way.
+Analyze, then clean up, then plot data as well as pose questions and seek to answer them in a meaningful way.

 # Analysis:
 1. Run data-analysis.py